kazukishimamoto/kaikaz/README.md

 # kaikaz

 ## What is kaikaz
-This application is simple file server.
+This application is simple image server.

 ## Build Setup